AdobeDocs/release-notes.en/current.md

 ### [!DNL Workfront for Experience Manager] enhanced connector

-The release date for the latest version 1.9.16 of Workfront for Experience Manager enhanced connector is January 19, 2024.
+The release date for the latest version 1.9.16 of Workfront for Experience Manager enhanced connector was January 19, 2024.

 _Release highlights_